magento/devdocs/guides/v2.3/extension-dev-guide/webapi/request-processor-pool.md

     public function process(\Magento\Framework\Webapi\Rest\Request $request);

     /**
-     * Method should return true for all the request current processor can process.
+     * Method should return true for all the requests the current processor can process.
      *
      * Invoked in the loop for all registered request processors.
 The first one wins.
      *